doublez13/Bare-Metal-Kubernetes-Setup/MetalLB/README.md

 https://metallb.universe.tf/concepts/layer2/

 MetalLB takes one or more unique IP addresses and assigns them to services of type `LoadBalancer`.
-In this tutorial, we create an ingress controller and mark it as type LoadBalancer.
+In this section, we install and configure MetalLB.
+In the next section, we create an ingress controller and mark it as type LoadBalancer.
 MetalLB then assigns the ingress controller a `LoadBalancer Ingress` address from the pool.

 ## Preparation
 If you’re using kube-proxy in IPVS mode (iptables is the default), since Kubernetes v1.14.2 you have to enable strict ARP mode.